MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-embed-codes.md

 # Manage embed codes

-As an administrator, you can view the embed codes that are generated for sharing reports publicly, using the [Publish to web from Power BI](/power-bi/collaborate-share/service-publish-to-web) feature.
+As a Fabric administrator, you can view the embed codes that are generated for sharing reports publicly, using the [Publish to web from Power BI](/power-bi/collaborate-share/service-publish-to-web) feature.
 You can also disable or delete embed codes.

 :::image type="content" source="media/service-admin-portal-embed-codes/power-bi-settings-embed-codes.png" alt-text="Screenshot that shows the embed codes within the Fabric admin portal.":::